 Alexandra is under ember attack.
 There is a surreal existence, living with this type of risk day in and day out.
 What do you do?
 Cry?
 Sure, a little.
 But you can only do that for so long.
 So you just go about life and do what you can.
 Everybody here is in the same boat.

-We hear through friends in Melbourne that ABC Radio (the most reputable station for bush fire reports) has announced the evacuation of Alexandra.
+We hear through friends in Melbourne that ABC Radio (the most reputable station for Victorian bush fires reports) has announced the evacuation of Alexandra.
 We have heard nothing to this effect, and are unsettled by it.
 We re-load the car with our essentials in case we need to make a quick getaway, but we don’t know where to go.
 We sit in the car listening to the radio for an update, but hear nothing more about Alexandra.
 We see no sign of a reason to evacuate; the smoke is no denser than it has been throughout the day.

 I am so over this.
 I have officially hit a wall.
 There is no escaping this mess, and I feel quite literally trapped by fire.
 I am now among the walking zombies I have been trying to infuse some positive energy into.
 I am sick of this roller coaster ride – I want to get off!
 I have heard no less than six separate times in the last two days that my house has been flattened by fire, followed shortly thereafter by definitive news that it is till standing.